needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 * Occlusion

 > [!IMPORTANT]
 > Apple's App Store rejects any app that contains certain face tracking-related symbols in its binary if the app developer doesn't intend to use face tracking.
 To avoid ambiguity, [face tracking](xref:arsubsystems-face-subsystem) support is available only when face tracking is enabled.
-Go to **Edit** &gt; **Project Settings** &gt; **XR Plug-in Management** &gt; **ARKit** to enable or disable face tracking.
+See [Enable the Face tracking subsytem](xref:arkit-project-config#enable-face-tracking) for instructions for changing this setting.

 # Installing Apple ARKit XR Plug-in

-To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html).
+When you enable the ARKit plug-in in the **XR Plug-in Management** settings, Unity automatically installs the ARKit package (if necessary).
+See [Enable the ARKit plug-in](xref:arkit-project-config#enable-the-apple-arkit-plug-in) for instructions.

-In addition, install the AR Foundation package, which uses Apple ARKit XR Plug-in and provides many useful scripts and Prefabs.
+In addition, you can install the AR Foundation package, which uses Apple ARKit XR Plug-in and provides many useful scripts and Prefabs.
 For more information about this package, see the [AR Foundation documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@latest).

+> [!TIP]
+> You can also install and uninstall this package using the Unity Package Manager.
+Installing through the Package Manager does not automatically enable the plug-in.
+You must still enable it in the **XR Plug-in Management settings**.
+See [Installing from a registry](xref:upm-ui-install) for more information about installing packages with the Unity Package Manager.

+# Project configuration

+See [Project configuration](xref:arkit-project-config) for information about the project settings that affect ARKit applications.

 # Using Apple ARKit XR Plug-in